Q and A

 Q. Will the Bond offer be open to public and KEFI shareholders?

-A. Any qualified parties can bid in the bond offer and Oryx will manage it.
+A. Any qualified parties can bid in the bond offer and the arranger will manage it.

 Q. Do you have any comment on the HotStockRockets article 2nd Sept which was fairly categorical about there being zero dilution (“You will remember that Kefi still has a small $24 million funding gap which it will close via offtake agreements and other deals that do not dilute PLC shareholders.”) as opposed to the ADU Presentation (and previous) that stated “Closing the residual funding requirement of c. $24M is expected to at least partly involve an equity issue by KEFI.”
 I note there has been no retraction by HSR,but also no comment from the KEFI BOD – strange for something so important to shareholders and to the market as a whole.